XervoIO/demeteorizer/README.md

 This is because the `bundle` command changed in 0.9 which makes backward compatibility impossible. :(

-## Examples

-Convert the Meteor app in the current directory and output to `./.demeteorized`

-    $ demeteorizer

-Convert the Meteor app in the current directory and output to `~/meteor-app/converted`

-    $ demeteorizer -o ~/meteor-app/converted

 ## Running Resulting Application

 Meteor applications make use of the following environment variables: